-Species Growth Maxima Spawning Embryo Survival Rainbow Trout 19°C (66 °F) 24°C (75 °F) 9°C (48 °F) 13°C (55 °F) The optimum or mean of the range of spawning temperatures reported for the species.
-The upper temperature for successful incubation and hatching reported for the species.
-Adapted from EPA's Draft Volunteer Stream Monitoring: A Methods Manual.
+Species Growth Maxima Spawning Embryo Survival Rainbow Trout 19°C (66 °F) 24°C (75 °F) 9°C (48 °F) 13°C (55 °F)

+^{} The optimum or mean of the range of spawning temperatures reported for the species.

 Figure 10 shows the number of times that the critical temperature threshold for spawning was exceeded in May at each monitoring location.
 Not all of these streams support trout spawning, but there are a few troubling sites such as Prosser Creek below the dam (PROS-01) and sites along the mainstem Truckee (below Tahoe Dam - TR01, Big Chief corridor - BIGC, and Truckee at Regional Park - TOWN).
 Trout Creek once supported trout spawning as well.
-Prosser Creek and the mainstem of the Truckee River are dam-controlled, so flows can be low in May.
+Prosser Creek and the mainstem of the Truckee River are dam-controlled, so flows can be artificially low in May at these sites due to limited releases from the dams.